Itiode/school-taste-api/README.md

 ## After MVP

 - When fetching posts, add fallback for a user not being available, in such a case, the post shouldn't be included in the returned posts.
+- Include name in a reaction when fetching a post, subpost, comment or sub post comment
 - Add Location field which should be an object with the following properties

 1. street